 Second, we analyse which challenges and limits investigative journalists face across countries, asking for factors that affect their work and also exploring the blind spots of investigative work.

-The results of the survey will be made publicly available, while guaranteeing the anonymity of all interviewees.
-We look forward to working with the Global Investigative Journalism Network, Netzwerk Recherche and Interlink Academy on these pressing questions.
+The results of both studies are or will be made publicly available, while guaranteeing the anonymity of all interviewees.
+We thank the Global Investigative Journalism Network, Netzwerk Recherche and Interlink Academy for their help in working on these pressing questions.

 An der Durchführung dieses Projekts ist das folgende Team beteiligt: